Core Idea

 Common Retrospective Formats

-4Ls: What did we Liked, Learned, Lacked, Longed for?
+- 4Ls: Liked, Learned, Lacked, Longed for

-Keys to Effective Retrospectives
+Keys to Effectiveness

 Anti-Patterns

-“Meeting Theater”: Going through motions without genuine reflection or commitment to change
+- Meeting Theater: Going through motions without genuine reflection or commitment

-“Blame Storm”: Focusing on who’s at fault rather than what systemic changes would prevent recurrence
+- Blame Storm: Focusing on who’s at fault rather than systemic changes

-“Same Issues Every Time”: Identifying the same problems repeatedly without addressing root causes
+- Same Issues Every Time: Identifying the same problems repeatedly without addressing root causes

-These anti-patterns reveal deeper team dysfunction.
-The retrospective doesn’t create the problems—it exposes them.
+These anti-patterns reveal deeper team dysfunction—the retrospective doesn’t create the problems, it exposes them.

 Related Concepts